fhiso/tsc-governance/board/by-laws-board.md

 and made part of the FHISO Manual.

 The Technical Coordinator and Technical Co-coordinator are Chair and Vice-chair of the Technical Standing Committee, respectively.
+They will preferably be members from different regions of the world to promote an understanding of the diverse needs of the genealogy and family history community.
 The Board may appoint and/or remove additional members to the TSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
-These are known as TSC Special Members.
-The Technical Standing Committee reports to the FHISO Executive Committee, of which its officers are also members.
+The Technical Standing Committee reports to the FHISO Executive Committee.

 #### 10.2.1–2 [Deleted]